willfindlay/bpfbox-proof-of-concept/README.md

-# bpfbox Proof of Concept
+# 🐝 BPFBox 📦 Proof of Concept

 Proof of concept for bpfbox permission model.